HuldaCZ/directus_gcp/README.md

-Note: It's original step by step tutorial what was removed from directus docs.
+Note: It's original step by step tutorial that was removed from directus docs.

 # Google Cloud Platform